gvorbeck/container-pricing/README.md

 The `weight` parameter is set to `01` to show the order in which this page should be listed in the navigation/hamburger menu.
 Make sure not to duplicate numbers here or the nav menu will get very complicated to read.

 #### Parent-page Content
-On the Solution Homepages, each step in the process has a `logo`, `excerpt`, and `button`.
+On the Solution Landing Pages, each step in the process has a `logo`, `excerpt`, and `button`.
 That content is found here.
 Changing anything here will not show up on the Solution Step page.
 Instead this content feeds directly to the Step's Solution Hompage.

 #### Page Content
 The content for Solution Step pages is contained within the `page-sections` parameter.
 Each item in `page-sections` controls a block of the content.
 These "content blocks" can be presented in several ways: